Stuart Forster outlines things to do in Nova Scotia’s provincial capital in this guide to 48 hours in Halifax.

 In a region renowned for outstanding seafood, why pass up an opportunity to enjoy lunch by the waterfront?
 The Bicycle Thief and Sea Smoke Restaurant and Bar count among dining options overlooking the harbour.

 Don’t worry if you order a slice of red velvet cake or traditional butter tart for dessert.
-The calories will give you energy to climb the hill to Halifax Citadel National Historic Site.
+The calories will give you the energy to climb the hill to Halifax Citadel National Historic Site.

 Established back in 1749, the star-shaped fortress overlooks the city.
 The garrison helped discourage incursions by French and, later, US forces.